erezsh/runtype/docs/dispatch.rst

 * `**kwargs`

 These may be implemented in future releases.

-Dispatch uses the `isa` module as the basis for its type matching, and so it inherits `isa`'s limitations as well.

 Dispatch does not support generics or constraints.
 Avoid using `List[T]`, `Tuple[T]` or `Dict[T1, T2]` in the function signature. (this is due to conflict with caching, and might be implemented in the future)